FedericoRubbi/DSIPTS/README.md

 x_cat_future: the categorical future variables
 idx_target: index containing the y variables in the past dataset.
 Can be used during the training for train a differential model
 ```
 by default, during the dataset construction, the target variable will be added to the `x_num_past` list.
-Moreover the set of categorical variable will be the same in the past and the future but we choose to distinguish the two parts during the forward loop for seek of generability.
+Moreover the set of categorical variable can be different in the past and the future but we choose to distinguish the two parts during the forward loop for seek of generability.

 During the forward process, the batch is a dictionary with some of the key showed above, remember that not all keys are always present (check it please) and build a model accordlying.
 The shape of such tensor are in the form $[B,L,C]$ where $B$ indicates the batch size, $L$ the length and $C$ the number of channels.

 The output of a new model must be $[B,L,C,1]$ in case of single prediction or $[B,L,C,3]$ in case you are using quantile loss.

-Try to reuse some of the common keyworks while building your model.
+Try to reuse some of the common keywords while building your model.
 After the initialization of the model you can use whatever variable you want but during the initialization please use the following conventions.
-This frist block maybe is common between several architectures:
+This first block maybe is common between several architectures:

 ---